semyon72/cv/README.md

 At the same time, I know for sure that just as I used the advice and learned the code of others, the code of this project can be useful for beginners.
 Thus - feel free to use it for educational purposes.

 I will consider this project more successful if, using the code or ideas, you include a link to this project in your work.

+# Additional information

+### 2023-10-28: Lots of refactoring and reworking.
+The main feature that has been added is a command to load user data.
+- usage ```manage.py loaduserdata test_user !2#4%6&8 "~/.../cv/my_cv.json"```
+- database is ready to use and contains test_user/!2#4%6&8 and data from my_cv.json
+- my_cv.json contains my CV data as an example (instead of documentation)
+- automatically created resources are limited ['email', 'skype', 'git', 'site', 'tel', 'telegram'].
+You can extend this list by adding the required data directly to the cv_cvresources table
+- this version does not remove redundant data (which is not in my_cv.json) from the database